mrmartineau/awesome-web-dev-resources/README.md

 ---

-> If you think there are better alternatives, or that there should be something added to the list, please [reate an issue](https://github.com/mrmartineau/awesome-web-dev-resources/issues/new) or [create a pull request](https://github.com/mrmartineau/awesome-web-dev-resources/pulls)
+> If you think there are better alternatives, or that there should be something added to the list, please [create an issue](https://github.com/mrmartineau/awesome-web-dev-resources/issues/new) or [create a pull request](https://github.com/mrmartineau/awesome-web-dev-resources/pulls)